-As of September 30, 2023, 3,766,505 shares of Series A common stock were issuable upon the exercise of outstanding stock options at a weighted-average exercise price of \$8.11 per share.
-As of September 30, 2023, 2,585,968 shares of our Series A common stock were reserved for future issuance under the 2023 Plan, as well as any future automatic annual increases in the number of shares of Series A common stock reserved for issuance under the 2023 Plan and any shares underlying outstanding stock awards granted under (i) the 2007 Plan or (ii) the 2017 Plan, that expire or are repurchased, forfeited, cancelled or withheld.
+As of March 31, 2023, 72,914 shares of Series A common stock were issuable upon the exercise of outstanding stock options under the 2007 Plan, at a weighted-average exercise price of \$17.19 per share, 3,117,532 shares of Series A common stock were issuable upon exercise of outstanding options under the 2017 Plan, with a weighted average exercise price of \$6.45 per share and 2,585,968 shares of our Series A common stock reserved for future issuance under the 2023 Plan, which became effective once the registration statement of which this prospectus forms a part was declared effective, as well as any future automatic annual increases in the number of shares of Series A common stock reserved for issuance under the 2023 Plan and any shares underlying outstanding stock awards granted under (i) the 2007 Plan or (ii) the 2017 Plan, that expire or are repurchased, forfeited, cancelled or withheld.
 For additional information regarding terms of our equity incentive plans, see "Executive Compensation-Equity benefit plans."